 Q4: How does Tzu Chi use the funds generated by the sale of recyclables?

 The earnings from the sale of recyclables are used to support Tzu Chi Foundation (Singapore)’s missions and programmes that benefit our local communities, thereby “turning resources into gold, and gold into love and kindness”.

-Q5: How do I set up a new recycling point in my neighbourhood?
+Q5: How do I set up a new eco point in my neighbourhood?

 We greatly appreciate your keen interest in helping to drive the recycling effort.
-You may visit one of our community recycling points first and observe how we carry out recycling work.
+You may visit one of our community eco points first and observe how we carry out recycling work.
 We look forward to the propagation of environmental education around Singapore.
-If you truly intend to kick-start a recycling point, we would love to hear from you via our enquiry form.
+If you truly intend to kick-start a eco point, we would love to hear from you via our enquiry form.

 Q6: How do I invite a Tzu Chi team to promote environmental awareness in my company/enterprise?

 The work of environmental protection needs the support of many more people.
 Kindly contact us by filling in this form.